Hugh Gallarneau: Regular season

+Playoffs

 After football

 After leaving football, Gallarneau remained in Chicago, working for Marshall Field's and Hart, Schaffner & Marx, where he retired as a vice president in 1985.
 He was inducted into the College Football Hall of Fame in 1982 and is a member of the Stanford Athletic Hall of Fame and the Chicagoland Sports Hall of Fame.
 He died in Northfield, Illinois, in 1999.